-The reason users should avoid taking both prescription and illicit drugs before an ayahuasca ceremony is due to the functional mechanisms of ayahuasca that produce its psychotropic effects.
+Users should avoid taking both prescription and illicit drugs before an ayahuasca ceremony because of the functional mechanisms of ayahuasca that produce its psychotropic effects.

 Mental Prep For Ayahuasca

 It’s just as important to prepare yourself mentally for ayahuasca as it is to prepare physically.
 Ayahuasca is a medicine for the mind and soul, so getting yourself in the right headspace will go a long way.
-This will take some time, so it’s a good idea to start early.
+This will take some time, so starting early is a good idea.

 1. Avoid or Reduce Social Media Consumption

-It’s a good idea to limit your exposure to social media and stress-inducing news outlets or stressful experiences.
-Minimize your exposure to situations or interactions that are triggering to you (stay off Twitter and limit your news consumption, for example).
+Limiting your exposure to social media and stress-inducing news outlets or stressful experiences is a good idea.
+Minimize your exposure to situations or interactions triggering you (stay off Twitter and limit your news consumption, for example).